-is an 1980 video game.
-The player controls a gun with a trackball that can only move in the bottom fifth of the screen.
+Centipede is a 1980 video game.
+The player uses a trackball to control a gun that can only move in the bottom fifth of the screen.
 The object is to shoot a centipede that works its way down to the player area through a field of mushrooms.
 Other attacking enemies are fleas, spiders, and scorpions.

 The object of the game is to destroy as many enemies as possible.
-During every level, you must destroy all the segments of a centipede.
+During every level, you must destroy every segment of a centipede.
 Once the centipede enters the bottom area of the screen where the gun moves, the player is in danger of colliding with the centipede.
 The centipede will break into pieces as its segments are shot.
 Once it makes it to the bottom of the screen, it heads back up until it reaches the top of the player zone.
 It then repeats the process.
-Once the centipede has hit the bottom of the screen, new segments are created that move within the player zone.
+Once the centipede hits the bottom of the screen, new segments are created that move within the player zone.
 When a centipede segment hits a mushroom or another segment, it reverses direction.

 Every level, the centipede configuration is different.
 On the first level, all segments are attached.
 On the next level, one segment is independent.
 On the next, two are independent, and so on until all segments are independent.